bdolan55/CI_PP1_DND/README.md

 ### User Stories

 #### First-time User
-1. As a first time user,
+1. As a first time user, I want to find out information about DND Group.
-2. As a first time user,
+2. As a first time user, I want to be able find out information on Company Personnel.
-3. As a first time user,
+3. As a first time user, I want to see past project completed , Project size and Images of works.
-4. As a first time user,
+4. As a first time user, I want to be able to easily navigate throughout the site and find what information i need easily.

 #### Returning User
-5. As a returning user,
+5. As a returning user, I want to see where DND Office is located
-6. As a returnign user,
+6. As a returnign user, I want to see what types of work DND can provide me a client
-7. As a returning user,
+7. As a returning user, I want to see links to the Organisations social sites
-8. As a returning user,
+8. As a returning user, I want to know how to get in touch with DND Group and Contact details.
-9. As a returning user,
-10. As a returning user,
-11. As a returning user,
-12. As a returning user,

 #### Site Owner
+9. As the site owner, Provide details of what services DND Group provides as to the Office fitout Industry.
+10. As the site owner, Provide information on Company Organisational Structure and Employee Profiles
-13. As the site owner,
+11. As the site owner, Provide company Case Studies - Information on Projects completed and Image.
-14. As the site owner,
+12. As the site owner, Provide contact details and How to get in touch for further information.
-15. As the site owner,
+13. As the site owner, Provide company office location and Map.

 ## Design